383 Madison Avenue: Previous buildings

 The original building at 383 Madison Avenue was the Knapp Building, an office structure designed by Cross & Cross and built in 1923 for real estate firm Webb & Knapp.
 The limestone structure was 14 stories tall and contained 505,000 sqft.
 The northern half of the building was erected first; it was quickly rented, prompting Webb and Knapp to build the southern half in the same style.
 The Knapp Building then served as the headquarters of the Manhattan Savings Bank.
 By the 1980s, the building also contained offices for advertising firm BBDO and CBS Educational and Professional Publishing.

-The building occupied the entire block.
-The facade resembled a simplified classical palazzo.
+The Knapp Building occupied the entire block, and its facade resembled a simplified classical palazzo.
 There were bronze-framed display windows at ground level, a string course above the third floor, paired windows in the intermediate floors, and single windows on the top stories.
 There were swags between the upper-story windows and a flat cornice atop the building.

 The roof of the Knapp Building contained a modernist two-story penthouse designed by I. M. Pei and William Lescaze in 1952.
 The penthouse's reception area alone occupied about one-third of the 12000 ft2 lower level.
 This penthouse included a 25 ft circular office on the lower level, used by William Zeckendorf of Webb & Knapp.
 Zeckendorf's office was covered in oak panels, and there was a private terrace adjacent to it.
 The offices of the firm's secretaries were arranged around the penthouse as well.
 On the upper level was a circular dining room accessed by a circular elevator and a rounded staircase.
 The penthouse was topped by a small cylindrical tower, cantilevered from the core.